TacoWolf/garden/pages/weed.md

 - prev: [[seed]]
 - ~~not cannabis.~~
-- information that was meant to be helpful, but is accidentally misinforming others. please let me know if something is wrong [on github](https://github.com/TacoWolf/garden/issues)!
+- information that was meant to be helpful, but is accidentally misinforming others.
+- please let us know if something is wrong [on github](https://github.com/TacoWolf/garden/issues)
 - next: [[learning in public]]